lsu-ub-uu/cora-change/ocfl/readme.md

 ##create needed fedora files using python script
-go into fedoradocker using exec as root
+go into eclipse docker using exec as root

 go to folder:
-/tmp/sharedArchive

-add the script generate_fcrepo9.py
+/home/youruser/workspace/cora-change/ocfl

 run script:
 (you can add --dry-run to the end)